Profiles in History

 Profiles in History was an auction house in Los Angeles, California.
-It was founded in 1985 by Joseph Maddalena and is an auctioneer and dealer of authentic and original collectibles, including Hollywood memorabilia, historical autographs, letters, documents, vintage signed autographs and manuscripts.
+It was founded in 1985 by Joseph Maddalena, who is an auctioneer and dealer of authentic and original collectibles, including Hollywood memorabilia, historical autographs, letters, documents, vintage signed autographs, and manuscripts.
 Maddalena was the company's president and CEO.
-It became defunct in January, 2021 when Maddalena joined former rival Heritage Auctions.
+It became defunct in January 2021 when Maddalena joined former rival Heritage Auctions.

 Auctions

 Profiles in History held Hollywood and historical auctions throughout the year.